guramrekh/Calculator/README.md

 # Calculator

- standard calculator application with Java OOP and Swing.
+ Standard calculator application with Java OOP and Swing.